vidddd/hipertintorero.com/web/modules/custom/commerce_redsys_payment/README.md

 ## Configure your TPV admin

-You must active the HTTP notifications, in your admin TPV panel, otherwise the module not recive the payment and not complete the checkout.
+You must active the HTTP notifications, in your admin TPV panel, otherwise the module not recive the payment.
 ** Online Notificacion: HTTP
 ** Sinchronization: Asynchronous
 ** URL Notificacion: Empty (This module provide this url in the request)